Desert Lightning News Women’s History Digital Edition – February 25, 2022

 -

-Cmdr.
-Billie J. Farrell becomes first woman to take command of USS Constitution: page 12

-All this and much more, in this special issue of Thunderbolt and Desert Lightning News!
+All this and much more, in this special issue of Aerotech News and Review!
 Hard copies of this week’s paper will be available at our usual delivery points beginning February 25th.
 Pick one up when you’re out and about, or click on the link below and access a free digital copy.
 “Like” our Facebook page for daily news updates, with a special series of Women’s History features to be posted throughout the month of March.
 Daily news updates are also posted on our website, www.aerotechnews.com.
 As always, THANK YOU for your support – it’s our privilege to serve you!
-Be safe, and be well. #aerotechnews #lukeafbnews #lukethunderbolt #dmafbnews #desertlightningnews #WomensHistoryMonth
+Be safe, and be well. #aerotechnews #eafbnews #explorethe661, #AerospaceValley #nellisafbnews #creechafbnews #desertlightningnews #WomensHistoryMonth